The RF 200-800mm lens is expected to arrive in December. In the meantime, here are the expectations for this lens.

 Despite having relatively narrow apertures, the long focal lengths provided by this lens can create a diffusely blurred background.

-The longer the focal length, the larger subject details (captured at the same distance) are rendered, and the more still the camera must be held to avoid subject details crossing imaging sensor pixels, the cause of motion blur.
+The longer the focal length, the larger subject details (captured at an equal distance) are rendered, and the more still the camera must be held to avoid subject details crossing imaging sensor pixels during the exposure, the cause of motion blur.
 Image stabilization is an extremely valuable feature in any lens and an especially valuable feature in a telephoto lens, especially one with narrow apertures.

 Remember that sensor-based AF takes advantage of the stabilized view for improved accuracy.